aptech/gehttpd-docs/docs/index.rst

 Installation
 ============

-All file paths specified will assume the root is the directory `GEhttpd` was installed to.
+All file paths specified will assume the root is the directory `gehttpd` was installed to.

 #.
-Extract the GEhttpd archive file (:file:`gehttpd.tar.gz` or
+Extract the gehttpd archive file (:file:`gehttpd.tar.gz` or
    :file:`gehttpd.zip`) to a directory of your choice.

 #.
 Rename the file :file:`etc/gehttpd.ini.sample` to :file:`etc/gehttpd.ini`